MattRowe18/CARLA/docs/source/index.rst

    weather = Weather(world.get_weather())

+The CARLA server should be running by default on port 2000, if you are having trouble running the script, this would be the first thing to check.
 The ``world`` object enables the python process to request alterations to the simulation running in the CARLA server instance and the weather object collects and modifies the simulation parameters associated with the weather.

 The following indefinite loop then continuously modifies the weather parameters as the simulation runs.